DaveFlater/DRD/README.md

 Again, please match the plugin URI to the number of channels of the input file to avoid surprising behavior.

+[Tenacity](https://tenacityaudio.org/) does not work with DRD at the moment.
+Tenacity supports LV2 plugins and is seemingly able to apply DRD, but the result is silent audio.
+The pertinent [code](https://codeberg.org/tenacityteam/tenacity) in src/effects/lv2 is complex.

 ## Technical details

 DRD is functionally similar to the compand filter of [FFmpeg version